Income Tax for Businessmen in India: Tax Slabs, Deductions and ITR Filing

 • Bad Debts (Section 36): Written-off debts can be claimed as deductions, improving business cash flow.

-Presumptive Taxation for Business and Profession Income Tax
+Presumptive Taxation for Business and Professional Income Tax

-The Income Tax Act provides in the framework of rules and regulations that every such profession or business practice has to maintain regular books of account and accordingly, be audited.
+The Income Tax Act provides, within the framework of rules and regulations, that every such profession or business practice must maintain regular books of account and, accordingly, be audited.

-Thus, to ease hardships and burdens from small taxpayers posed by these provisions, the presumptive taxation scheme as per sections 44AD, 44ADA, and 44AE has been framed.
+Thus, to ease the hardships and burdens imposed on small taxpayers by these provisions, the presumptive taxation scheme under sections 44AD, 44ADA, and 44AE has been framed.

-A person who adopts the presumptive taxation scheme is in a position to declare income at various specified rates, thus relieving them of the otherwise tedious and cumbersome job of finalizing the accounts and getting the accounts audited.
+A person who adopts the presumptive taxation scheme can declare income at various specified rates, thereby relieving them of the otherwise tedious and cumbersome task of finalising the accounts and getting them audited.

 A. Presumptive Taxation for Businesses (Section 44AD)